WilliamCadenas21/rn-started-project/src/notes.md

 ## Child

 * flex // child try to take up as much space as posible
-* alignSelf //overwrites the value of alignItems in the parent component
+* alignSelf //overwrites the value of alignItems in the parent component.

+### Position rule

+* posibilites: relative and absolutes
+* absolutes: ignores by sibling
+* obey child properties like alignItems and others of the father

+## extra properties

+* top, bottom, right and left
+* move the box and is not part of the box object model
+* so its more beyond a margin
+* its most use it with absolute